 “Bad management creates a negative ripple effect on the company,” said John Anderson of a Chicago Consulting firm.
 “First, top talent leaves.
 Next, groups of employees disengage and view customers as a transaction or even as a bother, and then finally, a significant gap between financial projections and results occurs.”

-Poor management decisions over the years can even cripple one-time giants like Ford and General Motors.
-The automakers pressed on for 30 years with an unflappable arrogance, unreliable cars, unyielding union contracts, and an unworkable strategy.
-The results have left today’s current executives at Ford and GM slashing thousands of jobs and restructuring their companies just to stay alive and competitive.
-Ford expects its workforce to be cut from 130,000 to 92,000 by 2008.
-Similarly, GM gave more than 34,000 workers buyouts or early retirement this year and cut 2,000 salaried workers.
+Poor management decisions can even cripple giants like Ford and General Motors.
+Some U.S. automakers pressed on for 30 years with an unflappable arrogance, unreliable cars, unyielding union contracts, and an unworkable strategy.
+The results left executives at Ford and GM slashing thousands of jobs and restructuring their companies just to stay alive and competitive.

 Bad management certainly isn’t exclusive to the American auto industry.
 Harvey Hornstein, author of the book, “Brutal Bosses and Their Prey,” concluded that at any given time, 4 million or more people in the U.S. are working for an incorrigible boss.
 After studying 1,000 working men and women, 90 percent said they had encountered at least one “brutal boss” during their career.